 Businesses can and should be prepared to advocate for the trading relationships with the EU and with third countries that best suit them.
-Upon leaving the EU, the UK will have to have some form of relationship with the remaining EU Member States (the "EU-27"), as well as with third countries, but the question of what a new UK relationship with the EU-27 after any vote to leave the EU will be has not received much attention.
+Upon leaving the EU, the UK will have to have some form of relationship with the remaining EU Member States (the "EU-27"), as well as with third countries.
 At the moment, there is no legal or political framework in the UK for deciding what such a relationship will look like.

 The issue of this future relationship at the very least raises questions around timing.
 The UK and EU-27 will enter into a process of withdrawal governed by Article 50 of the Treaty on the European Union which, in principle, has to be completed within two years of the process being invoked (though is likely to take longer, provided all parties agree to an extension).
+The UK Government has said it will trigger Article 50 by the end of March 2017.
+However, the English High Court ruled on 2 November that the Government cannot trigger Article 50 without Parliamentary approval.
+The Government has appealed this judgement to the UK Supreme Court - it remains to be seen whether it will take the same view.
 It is not clear as to whether the UK's new relationship with the EU-27 can be negotiated and completed at the same time as the withdrawal process under Article 50, or whether it will happen once the withdrawal process has been completed.
+So far the EU has refused to begin negotiations until Article 50 is triggered.
 If these two processes are sequential (and not concurrent), there will likely be a period of uncertainty as to how the UK is to trade with the EU-27.
 Even if these two processes are concurrent, it is likely that the UK will give priority to negotiations with the EU-27 as compared to negotiations with third countries.

-We also note that it is an open question as to whether the UK will generally align itself with the EU, or undertake an independent course: crucially, will the UK continue use EU law as the main body of UK law?
-There is a broad assumption that the UK will, as a result of Brexit, repeal the European Communities Act 1972.
-This repeal would stop the UK being obliged to follow EU law as of that date, but will the UK decide to permanently keep the corpus of EU law in place as at that date, will there be some transitional period in which EU law is replaced, or will the UK seek to replace EU law with something else immediately?
+We also note that it is an open question as to whether the UK will generally align itself with the EU, or undertake an independent course: crucially, will the UK continue to use EU law as the main body of UK law?
+The European Communities Act 1972 will be repealed by a Great Repeal Bill, ending the jurisdiction of the EU Court of Justice in the UK and the supremacy of EU law.
+This repeal will stop the UK being obliged to follow EU law as of that date, with a gradual drift emerging.

 It is worth noting that a vast body of EU law (in the form of EU directives) has already been implemented in the UK by UK statute, and this would therefore not be affected by Brexit (unless the UK actively decides to repeal the relevant UK legislation).
-Other forms of EU law, such as EU regulations, applied directly to the UK whilst it was a member of the EU.
-Post-Brexit, EU regulations will no longer in the UK unless transposed by appropriate UK legislation.
+Other forms of EU law, such as EU regulations, apply directly to the UK as a member of the EU.
+Post-Brexit, EU regulations will no longer apply in the UK unless transposed by appropriate UK legislation.